Funding to develop a prototype for wireless sensor networks based on energy harvesting technologies

 European programme Horizon 2020 is offering some funding thought its Inducement Prize: Zero Power Water Infrastructure Monitoring (H2020-POWERWATERPRIZE-2018).

-The objectives of this inducement prize are: to empower the EU water distribution market with solutions based on wireless sensor networks with energy harvesting technologies, designed for real-time monitoring of water management; and, to stimulate broader European efforts in developing solutions for this societal need.
+Horizon 2020 wants to empower the EU water distribution market with solutions to their challenges.
+The solutions will be based on wireless sensor networks with energy harvesting technologies, designed for real-time monitoring of water management.
+It also aims at stimulating broader European efforts in developing solutions for this societal need.

-Prizes will be awarded to working prototypes for wireless sensor networks based on energy harvesting technologies, designed to efficiently acquire, monitor, communicate and analyse information about water resources in natural or man-made environments.
+Prizes will be awarded to working prototypes for wireless sensor networks based on energy harvesting technologies.
+The prototypes will be designed to efficiently acquire, monitor, communicate and analyse information about water resources in natural or man-made environments.

-The prize is open in terms of energy sources and parameters to be monitored, but proposed solutions should have a clear application and should be able to demonstrate positive impact as a result of implementation.
+The prize is open in terms of energy sources and parameters to be monitored but proposed solutions should have a clear application.
+They should also demonstrate a positive impact.

-In the past years the R&D community together with their industrial partners and water utilities has identified a number of emerging issues for smart water monitoring.
+In the past years, the R&D community, their industrial partners and water utilities have identified emerging challenges for smart water monitoring.

-Among the software issues the interoperability of systems, harmonisation of software development, processing algorithms and storage technologies that are capable to accommodate increasing amounts of data are the main challenges.
+- Processing algorithms and storage technologies that are capable to accommodate increasing amounts of data.